ClearBlade/nodejs-iot/README.md

 ### BINARYDATA_AND_TIME_GOOGLE_FORMAT env variable (optional)

-If you'd like to receive binaryData and timestamps in the same format that the Google IoT node SDK supplies, you can define an environment variable named `BINARYDATA_AND_TIME_GOOGLE_FORMAT`.
+If you'd like to receive binaryData and timestamps in the same format that the Google IoT Node SDK supplies, you can define an environment variable named `BINARYDATA_AND_TIME_GOOGLE_FORMAT`.
 If this env variable is set as `true`, then it will give the binaryData object's response in byte array form and time in timestamp format, which will have seconds and nanos in it, following Google's structure.
 It's applicable on the get device state list, modify config, and device config versions methods.
 By default, this flag's value will be false.

 ```
 export BINARYDATA_AND_TIME_GOOGLE_FORMAT=true